-- Fifteen faculty members from Art, Counseling, Kinesiology, Mathematics, ESOL and Wellness who integrate lifelong wellness practices into their pedagogy participated. - Faculty evaluated 360 students' work using the relevant parts of the rubric.
-The vast majority of student work was from the first four disciplines listed in the aforementioned.

-- The PRIE office aggregated and disaggregated results for discussion at the April 22, 2019 Town Hall hosted by the Institutional Effectiveness Committee and the Office of Planning, Research and Institutional Effectiveness. - In addition, the Community College Survey of Student Engagement (CCSSE) was used as an indirect measure to assess this ISLO.
+- Eighteen faculty members from Art, ESOL, Counseling, Kinesiology/Athletics/Dance, and Network Technologies who integrate lifelong wellness practices into their pedagogy participated.
+All but Network Technologies led norming sessions for participating faculty.
+(Network Technologies had only one participating faculty.)
+In addition, 94 students from various Mathematics classes took a self-assessment survey about which student and learning support services they use and how frequently.
+Their entries for the multiple services were averaged so as to align with the Lifelong Wellness rubric's criteria on "Personal Development: Ability to Locate and Access Resources & Services." - Faculty evaluated 496 students' mindsets using the relevant parts of the rubric. - The PRIE office aggregated and disaggregated results for discussion at the February 24, 2020 Town Hall hosted by the Institutional Effectiveness Committee and the Office of Planning, Research and Institutional Effectiveness. - In addition, the Community College Survey of Student Engagement (CCSSE) was used as an indirect measure to assess this ISLO.
 Over 900 students took the CCSSE in 2016, which included five custom questions to assess resilience.

 OVERALL RESULTS

-Physical Education Personal Development: Self-Awareness Personal Development: Ability to Locate and Access Resources and Services Resilience: Effort Resilience: Persistence Resilience: Challenges Lifelong Learning Behaviors
+Personal Development: Self-awareness Personal Development: Ability to Locate and Access Resources & Services Resilience: Effort Resilience: Persistence Resilience: Challenges Lifelong Learning Behaviors

-High

-Proficiency 2 82 31 67 60 49 81

-Proficiency 1 81 31 71 84 64 68
+High Proficiency 39 45 104 108 68 102

+Proficiency 11 39 90 79 52 75

-Some Proficiency 8 30 19 21 37 34 24
+Some Proficiency 7 63 34 36 18 61

-No/ Limited
+No/ Limited Proficiency 2 9 22 27 29 43

-Proficiency 0 2 8 8 13 10 0

-N 11 195 89 167 194 157 173
+N 59 156 250 250 167 281